What

 ACTION:

-Purchase and display A Sign of Respect on your fence, in your home or business, acknowledging traditional owners of lands and waters you live or work on.
-Take a photo of your Sign of Respect and post it on our facebook or Instagram page.
-Complete the survey we send you to help measure the impact of your A Sign of Respect.
+Purchase and display A Sign of Respect on your home or business fence or letterbox, or put it on your desk at work, and proudly acknowledge the traditional owners of lands and waters you live or work on.
+Take a photo of your Sign of Respect and post it on our facebook or email it to us! [email protected]

 LEARNING:

 Learn about First Nations people, culture and Country through the educational information you receive when you purchase A Sign of Respect package.
-Follow our links on social media, e-news and the members area Learning space to develop your knowledge and understanding.
+Research online or via local events to develop your knowledge and understanding.

 CONNECTION: